mattbryson/Codeigniter_Code_Complete/README.md

 ```bash
 python codecomplete/build.py -c ../www
 ```
-Where `codecomplete` is the CI_CodeComplete repo and `-c` is the path to you codeigniter site relative to the `codecomplete` directory.
+Where `codecomplete` is the this repo and `-c` is the path to you codeigniter site relative to the `codecomplete` directory.

 3) Next add the directory to you Eclipse PHP Build path.